stormasm/spanish/log/Readme.md

 The correct meaning is determined by the context of the sentence.

-- ir (to go)	I went	Fui a la tienda ayer (I went to the store yesterday.)
+- ir (to go) - I went - Fui a la tienda ayer - I went to the store yesterday
-- ser (to be)	I was	  Fui profesor por 10 años.
-(I was a teacher for 10 years
+- ser (to be)	- I was - Fui profesor por 10 años - I was a teacher for 10 years

 #### acostarse, despertarse, levantarse